MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Wait-Job.md

 ## DESCRIPTION

+The `Wait-Job` cmdlet waits for a job to be in a terminating state before continuing execution.
+The terminating states are:

+- Completed
+- Failed
+- Stopped
+- Suspended
+- Disconnected

-The `Wait-Job` cmdlet waits for PowerShell background jobs to finish before it displays the command prompt.
-You can wait until any background job is complete, or until all background jobs are complete, and you can set a maximum wait time for the job.
+You can wait until a specified job, or all jobs are in a terminating state.
+You can also set a maximum wait time for the job using the **Timeout** parameter, or use the **Force** parameter to wait for a job in the `Suspended` or `Disconnected` states.

-When the commands in the job are complete, `Wait-Job` displays the command prompt and returns a job object so that you can pipe it to another command.
+When the commands in the job are complete, `Wait-Job` returns a job object and continues execution.

-You can use `Wait-Job` cmdlet to wait for background jobs, such as those that were started by using the `Start-Job` cmdlet or the **AsJob** parameter of the `Invoke-Command` cmdlet.
-For more information about Windows PowerShell background jobs, see [about_Jobs](./about/about_Jobs.md).
+You can use the `Wait-Job` cmdlet to wait for jobs started by using the `Start-Job` cmdlet or the **AsJob** parameter of the `Invoke-Command` cmdlet.
+For more information about jobs, see [about_Jobs](./about/about_Jobs.md).

 Starting in Windows PowerShell 3.0, the `Wait-Job` cmdlet also waits for custom job types, such as workflow jobs and instances of scheduled jobs.
 To enable `Wait-Job` to wait for jobs of a particular